comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/watsonx.md

 ## Preparing our environment

-First, we will set up our watsonxai API keys.
+First, we will set up our watsonx API keys.

 ```python